vexip-ui/vexip-ui/docs/en-US/component/space.md

 :::

-:::demo space/vertical
+:::demo space/layout

-### Vertical
+### Various Layout

-Add the `vertical` prop to achieve vertical layout.
+The horizontal alignment can be set with `justify`, and the vertical alignment can also be set with `align`.

 :::